Asymptotic behaviour of the semidiscrete FE approximations to weakly damped wave equations with minimal smoothness on initial data: Numerical Experiments

+In Figure \ref{ex-f5-2}, we compute the decay rates for different values of damping and compensation parameters.

+Below, in Figure \ref{ex-f5-3}, we compute the decay rate numerically for different values of damping and compensation parameters.

-From Figure 8(a),(c), we observe that when $\alpha = 40$ and $\beta = 335$, the errors decay exponentially faster than $\alpha = 10$ and $\beta = 32$.
-This confirms that for any arbitrary $\delta,$ one may choose damping coefficient $\alpha$ and compensation parameter $\beta$ appropriately so that errors in $L^2, H^1$ and $L^\infty$-norms decay exponentially with decay rate $\delta/2.$ Now, we examine the decay estimates by setting compensation coefficient $\beta = 0$.
-We observe that the decay estimates of Figure 8(a),(c) and Figure 8(b),(d).
-Comparing both the decay estimates, we see that the errors in Figure 8(a),(c) decay exponentially faster than the errors in Figure 8(b),(d).
+{\bf{Observations}}: \begin{itemize} \item From Figure \ref{ex-f5-1}(a), (c), it is noted that when $\alpha = 40$ with $\beta = 335$, the errors decay exponentially with rate $\delta/2=5/2$ faster than $\alpha = 10$ and $\beta = 32$ with rate $\delta/2=1.$ This confirms that for any arbitrary $\delta,$ one may choose damping coefficient $\alpha$ and compensation parameter $\beta$ appropriately so that errors in $L^2, H^1$ and $L^\infty$-norms decay exponentially with decay rate $\delta/2.$ Now, we examine the decay estimates by setting compensation coefficient $\beta = 0$.
+Comparing both the decay estimates, it is observed that the errors in Figure \ref{ex-f5-1}(a),(c) decay exponentially faster than the errors in Figure \ref{ex-f5-1}(b),(d).
 This confirms that the compensation term $\beta$ is helping in the weakly damping equation to get the errors decay exponentially faster.

-It is further observe through numerical experiments for the wave equation with different viscous damping coefficients and compensation coefficients in Figure 9 that for large decay rates one may choose the compensation term and damping coefficient large as given in the subsection 4.3 which is better than the decay rate predicted in the Sections 2 and 3.
-Say, for example with decay rates $1$, the damping coefficients $\alpha=10$ and the compensation parameter $32,$ the predicted decay rate as in Sections 2 and 3 for the Example 7 is less than equal to $11/20$ with $\lambda_1=1$ and $\frac{1}{3} \min( 10, 33/20)=11/20,$ which confirms our results in subsection 4.3.\\
+\item It is further observe through numerical experiments for the wave equation with different viscous damping coefficients and compensation coefficients in Figure \ref{ex-f5-2} that for large decay rates one may choose the compensation term and damping coefficient large as given in the subsection 4.3 which is better than the decay rate than decay predicted in the Sections 2 and 3.
+Say, for example with decay rates $1$, the damping coefficients $\alpha=10$ and the compensation parameter $32,$ the predicted decay rate as in Sections 2 and 3 for the Example 5 is less than equal to $\frac{1}{3} \min( 10, 33/20)=11/20,$ with $\lambda_1=1$ which confirms our results in subsection 4.3.

-We now calculate decay rate $\delta/2$ numerically.
-When $\alpha = 10, \; \beta = 32$, from Figure 9, it is noticed that $\delta$ is converging close to $2,$ that is, decay rate $1,$ which confirms theoretical result in subsection 4.3.
-Further with $\alpha = 10, \; \beta = 32,$ $\delta$ is converging close to $6.6,$ that is, the decay rate in this case is roughly $3.2$, which seems to be better than the decay rate $2.5$ as predicted by the Theorem 4.2.
-This suggests that the choice of $\alpha$ and $\beta$ in terms of $\delta$ may not be conservative.
+\item Figure \ref{ex-f5-3} shows the calculation of the decay rate $\delta/2$ numerically.
+When $\alpha = 10, \; \beta = 32$, it is noticed that $\delta$ is converging close to $2,$ that is, decay rate $1,$ which confirms theoretical result in subsection 4.3.
+Further with $\alpha = 40, \; \beta = 335,$ $\delta$ is converging close to $6.6,$ that is, the decay rate in this case is roughly $3.2$, which seems to be better than the decay rate $2.5$ as predicted by the Theorem 4.2.
+This suggests that the choice of $\alpha$ and $\beta$ in terms of $\delta$ may not be conservative. \end{itemize}